AustinmJoseph/post-install-config/README.md

 - Windows 10</b> (21H2)

-<h2>Post-Install Configuration Objectives</h2>

-Now that we have installed and got the the admin panel let configure it.

-If you havent installed osTicket please refer to my [osTicket installation Lab](https://github.com/AustinmJoseph/ostiket-prereqs).

-Lets fogin into the admin panel with our admin account first.

-When you first log in click the admin panel you can see that alot more things pop up.

-To start off we are going to make a few roles that give different levels of acces to different groups, groups give permisions to different people within the group.

-we are going to make a group called system admins and give them all permissions.

-now we will go to the departments panel and make one called sys admins.

-now switch to teams we are going to name this one Shield and create.
-Teams pull agents from different departmants to the same team.

-For this lab we want anyone to be able to registar tickets so go to settings > Users > and make sure the box is unchecked.

-now we will make some workers/agents.
-Go to agents  and click agents, then make a random email make sure to record this information I named my first agent Gwen Stacy, i gave gwen the superior adnmin role access and and put her on team Shield.
-Then I made another agent named Harry Osborn and only gave him  the support role and view access for this lab.

-Now that we have made agents we can make a USer.

-go to the top right and click gent panel, then go to users and create a new user i name mine Norman osborn. we will only make a single user for now.

-now we are going to g back into the admin panel to configure SLA's, SLA's give the agent a notice on how quickly a ticket should be handled.

-we are going to create 3 SLA's

-SEV-A - really nad
-SEV-B - not as bad
-SEV-C - not terrible

-now we are going to make Help topics.
-Help Topics help users create tickets/ gives users a direction when creating one.
-Go to manage >Help Topics > and create a new help topic.
-I made 4 help topics Personal Computer with report a problem, Equipment request with General inquiry,

-This Lab is a prequisit to my next lab to practice using the ticketing system.
+<h2>osTicket Admin Panel Configuration Lab</h2>

+Now that we have installed osTicket and accessed the admin panel, let’s configure it.

+If you haven't installed osTicket yet, please refer to my osTicket installation lab.

+1. Log into the Admin Panel
+Log in with your admin account first.
+Once logged in, click on the Admin Panel.
+You will notice many additional options appear.

+2. Create Roles and Groups
+We will begin by creating roles that define different access levels for different groups.
+Groups are used to assign permissions to different people.

+Create a Role:

+Go to Admin Panel → Manage → Roles.

+Create a new role called System Admins and give them all permissions.

+Create a Group:

+Go to Admin Panel → Manage → Groups.

+Create a group called System Admins and assign the System Admins role to this group.

+3. Create a Department
+Next, let's create a department for system admins.

+Go to Admin Panel → Manage → Departments.

+Create a new department called Sys Admins.

+4. Create a Team
+Teams allow you to pull agents from different departments into one team.

+Go to Admin Panel → Manage → Teams.

+Create a team called Shield.

+5. Adjust Ticket Registration Settings
+For this lab, we want everyone to be able to register tickets.

+Go to Admin Panel → Settings → Users.

+Make sure the box labeled "Allow users to register tickets" is unchecked.

+6. Create Agents
+Now we will create a few agents (workers) to assign roles and teams.

+Go to Admin Panel → Manage → Agents.

+Click on Agents and add a new agent.

+Agent 1:

+Name: Gwen Stacy

+Role: Superior Admin (full access)

+Team: Shield

+Agent 2:

+Name: Harry Osborn

+Role: Support (view access only)

+Team: Shield

+Make sure to record the email addresses for these agents, as they will be required for login.

+7. Create a User
+Now, let's create a user for ticket submission.

+Go to the top-right corner and click on Agent Panel.

+Navigate to Users and click Add New User.

+Create a user with the name Norman Osborn (for this lab, we’ll create just one user).

+8. Configure SLA (Service Level Agreements)
+SLAs are used to notify agents how quickly a ticket should be handled.

+Go to Admin Panel → Manage → SLA.

+Create the following 3 SLAs:

+SEV-A: Critical – needs immediate attention

+SEV-B: Medium priority

+SEV-C: Low priority

+9. Create Help Topics
+Help Topics guide users when they create tickets, directing them toward the correct category.

+Go to Admin Panel → Manage → Help Topics.

+Create the following Help Topics:

+Personal Computer (with the sub-topic Report a Problem)

+Equipment Request (with the sub-topic General Inquiry)

+Conclusion
+This lab is a prerequisite for the next lab, where we will practice using the ticketing system.
+Follow these steps to set up your admin panel, roles, groups, agents, and SLAs in preparation for the next steps